 2) Goals, goals, goals

-Haaland has supplied a third of them, but the goalscoring burden at BVB these days is spread across many more shoulders, with seven different goalscorers this season.
-Raphael Guerreiro opened his account in the weekend's 4-3 win over Bayer Leverkusen, while Julian Brandt, Reus, Reyna, Bellingham and Thorgan Hazard have all been among the goals.
+Haaland has supplied just under a third of them, but the goalscoring burden at BVB these days is spread across many more shoulders, with seven different goalscorers this season.
+Raphael Guerreiro, Julian Brandt, Reus, Reyna, Bellingham and Thorgan Hazard have all been among the goals.

-Compare that to Besiktas, who have scored seven all season, and a quick calculation would make Dortmund roughly twice as likely to score.
+Compare that to Besiktas, who have scored 22 Super League goals all season, and a quick calculation would make Dortmund almost twice as likely to score.

 Watch: Dortmund's Rose diamond